 Moreover, the Apptricity Inventory Management module allows the Corps to keep an accurate count on inventory stock available for purchase.
 When any item’s stock falls below a user-defined threshold, Officers are notified that it is time to make a purchase to replenish stock.
 Further, all of these transactions are recorded for each user, which makes the billing process unified and easier to recall.

 Finally, the standard out-of-the-box reporting capabilities found in both Inventory and Asset allows system administrators to query the data.
-Asset reports include queries for criteria such as Asset Location or Useful Life Remaining.
-Inventory reports include analytics such as Inventory by Location, or Inventory Replenishment by Month.
+Asset reports include queries for criteria such as the educational asset’s location or useful life remaining.
+Educational inventory reports provide analytics such as Location, or Inventory Replenishment by Month.
 These reports, along with many more allow the University to gather important analytics from their data, informing all, about decisions for asset replacement, billing, and inventory replenishment.